Optimizing and Scaling Machine Learning Training

 5.3 — Within the job details you can view the Managed Spot Training savings as well as metrics around the total training seconds and billable training seconds.

-You can learn more about how this savings is calaulated here.
+You can learn more about how this savings is calculated here.